ersheff/IMS322-Docs/docs/style-guide.md

 - **[Manually Graded Requirements](#manually-graded-requirements)**: The requirements in this section will be reviewed by the instructor after submission.

 - **[Other Suggestions](#other-suggestions)**: This section includes other miscellaneous style suggestions.
-Although they do not directly impact your assignment grades, implementing these suggestions will likely help you improve results.
+While they do not directly affect your assignment grades, implementing these suggestions may help improve your results.

 ---